nhselect/step1-training/content/user-guide/learner/05-self-assessment/filtering-proficiencies/index.md

 > * **Confirmation rejected** - Proficiencies that your Educator/Manager or Assessor has rejected when you sent to them for confirmation
 > * **Purple: Supernumerary** - Proficiencies that should be completed within your supernumerary period

-You can see filters have been applied and the number of matching proficiencies​
+You can see filters have been applied and the number of matching proficiencies

-To remove the applied filters:​
+To remove the applied filters:

-2. Select **Clear filter ​**
+2. Select **Clear filter **

 ![](/img/l_self-assess-proficiencies_0_1.png)